Table of contents: Thermostat fault diagnostics ↓ Removal the thermostat ↓ Checking the Thermostat ↓

 7 Thermostat

-Check full opening stroke.
+Check the full opening stroke.